 Þorlákshöfn’s nearest neighbours are the villages of Hveragerði and Eyrarbakki, the latter being one of the oldest villages in Iceland, and Selfoss, the largest town in Árnes county.

-Driving along the coast to the east, you are greeted by glaciers, beautiful mountains, black sand beaches, waterfalls and bird cliffs.
+Driving along the coast to the east, you are greeted by glaciers, beautiful mountains, notorious volcanoes, black sand beaches, waterfalls, and bird cliffs.

-You can also visit some very interesting museums and historic sites.
+You can also visit some fascinating museums and historic sites.

-In the autumn and wintertime you can enjoy the northern lights (Aurora Borealis), while warming up in one of the outdoor hot tubs which many of the county´s hotels provide.
+In the autumn and wintertime, you can enjoy the northern lights (Aurora Borealis).

 PilotYes